-wogma rating: Watch when on TV/online (?) - chick-flick warning
+wogma rating: Add to “To Watch” list, watch some day (?) - chick-flick warning

 Aisha has clueless characters breathing fresh air.
 Sonam Kapoor and Ira Dubey, try to carry this 'by women, for women' film, though it suffers from too plain a story.
 Director, Rajeshree Ojha has decent intentions but Aisha fumbles and stumbles downhill.Read more